 In California, forced sex charges aren’t limited to acts involving rape with a penis but can also include acts of oral copulation by force or fear or an act of non-consensual sexual penetration with an object.
 Forcible penetration with a foreign object is a sex crime under California Penal Code section 289 (PC), and the offense carries serious criminal penalties, including mandatory sex offender registration.

 Penetration With a Foreign Object Definition

-What would ordinarily be called rape but does not involve a penis is generally charged as forcible sexual penetration with a foreign object.
-In this case, the object does not need to be foreign to the human body itself as even a finger can count, which is sometimes referred to as “digital penetration with a foreign object” since in this case the term “digit” means a finger or toe.
-In most cases though, this type of act of sexual penetration generally involves an actual foreign object —such as a bottle, broom or dildo, being inserted into a genital or anal orifice.
+What would ordinarily be called rape but does not involve a penis or mouth is generally charged as forcible sexual penetration with a foreign object.
+Under Penal Code section 289 (PC), the object does not need to be foreign to the human body itself as even a finger can count, which is sometimes referred to as “digital penetration with a foreign object” since, in this case, the term “digit” means a finger or toe.
+In most cases, this type of sexual penetration generally involves an actual foreign object —such as a bottle, broom, or dildo, being inserted into a genital or anal orifice.

 If you aren’t sure if a particular action would violate the law, an attorney can help answer any questions you may have.

 Creative Commons Image by yabrembre02